-Note: Vehicles manufactured starting January 1, 2017 will not be equipped with this charger.
+Note: As of 1/1/2017, vehicles will no longer be equipped with this charger from the factory.

 The X-Series chargers are designed as automatic chargers.
 The charger turns itself on when it is plugged into the wall outlet and turns off when the batteries are fully charged.